AbsoluteCommerce/Magento2-CacheBust/README.md

 # Version Compatibility

-- For Magento 2.2.x and later please use version 3.x.x of this module.
+- For Magento 2.2.x and later please use version 3.x.x of this extension.
-- For earlier Magento versions, please use version 2.x.x of this module.
+- For earlier Magento versions, please use version 2.x.x of this extension.

 # Installation
 The best way to add the extension is via composer.